kae3g 9300: Alpine Kubernetes with Nix — The Microbrewery Cluster Reborn

 - Static linking support with musl

-- Kubernetes-Native Thinking:- Process supervision = container supervision philosophy
+- Process supervision = container supervision philosophy

 - Dependency management = pod dependency graphs